 Nanoparticle Tracking Analysis (NTA) utilizes the properties of both light scattering and Brownian motion in order to obtain the nanoparticle size distribution of samples in liquid suspension.

-A laser beam is passed through the sample chamber and the particles in suspension in the path of the beam scatter light in such a manner that they can be easily visualized via a long working distance, x20 magnification microscope onto which is mounted a video camera.
-The camera captures a video file of the particles moving under Brownian motion.
-The Nanoparticle Tracking Analysis (NTA) software tracks many particles individually and using the Stokes Einstein equation calculates their hydrodynamic diameters.
-The NanoSight range of instruments provides high resolution nanoparticle size, concentration and aggregation measurements while a fluorescence mode provides specific results for labelled particles.
-The range provides real time monitoring of the subtle changes in the characteristics of particle populations with all of these analyses confirmed by visual validation.
+Particles in liquid suspension are loaded into a sample chamber, which is illuminated by a specially shaped laser beam.
+Particles in the path of the beam scatter the laser light which is easily collected by the 20x microscope objective and is viewed with a digital camera.
+The camera captures a video of the particles moving under Brownian motion.
+The Nanoparticle Tracking Analysis (NTA) software analyses many particles individually and simultaneously (particle-by-particle), and by using the Stokes Einstein equation, calculates their hydrodynamic diameters.
+NanoSight instruments provide high resolution nanoparticle size, count-based concentration and aggregation measurements while a fluorescence mode provides specific results for suitably labelled particles.
+With real time monitoring, subtle changes in the characteristics of particle populations are provided with all of these analyses confirmed by visual validation.

 - Development of drug delivery systems.

 - Protein aggregation studies.